 ResearchOur research lies at the interface between computer vision and machine learning.
 We solve computer vision problems using learning methods, and we develop learning techniques that are inspired by, but not limited to, problems that occur in computer vision.
 We aim for principled solutions over heuristic ones, always trying to understand the conceptual potential as well as limitations of the method we develop in addition to evaluating their practical usefulness.

-Specific topics that we target are transfer learning as well as structured prediction and learning.
+Specific topics that we target are transfer learning as well as learning with non-i.i.d. data.
 We apply the techniques we develop to problems such as object recognition and localization in natural images and semantic image representations.

 Our goal in the project is to develop and analyse algorithms for continuous, open-ended machine learning as well as their applications to visual data (images and videos).